gregrickaby/nextjs-starter/README.md

 #### CSS Modules or Sass

-If Tailwind isn't your jam, feel free to use CSS Modules or Sass, which come [baked into Next.js](https://nextjs.org/docs/basic-features/built-in-css-support), with no additional configuration needed.
+If Tailwind isn't your jam, feel free to use CSS Modules or Sass, which come [baked into Next.js](https://nextjs.org/docs/basic-features/built-in-css-support)-- no additional configuration needed.

 ### Site Icons & Favicons